 - Pranayama: This means controlling one’s breath used for the breathing techniques in class.

 - Savasana: A resting pose, often called “corpse pose,” is often the final posture in class.

 - Vinyasa: Yoga links movement with breath through a series of poses.

-- Yogi or Yogini: These are individuals who practices yoga.
+- Yogi or Yogini: These are individuals who practice yoga.
 A yogi refers to a male practitioner while yogini refers to a female practitioner.

-Here are some of the styles and a bit about them that seem to be taught in most cities:
+Here are some of the styles and a bit about them that seems to be taught in most cities:

 - Hatha: This can be a good start for the beginner as it is unhurried.
 Props like blocks are incorporated into the classes.
 There is lots of focus on the breathing here.

 - Bikram: With temperatures pushing over 100 and high humidity, get ready to sweat.
 These “hot yoga” classes can be considered major detoxifier and up your flexibility a notch or two.